jenjones319/DSA/README.md

 ## Solution
 [_Whiteboard Diagram_](assets/image.png)

+## Challenge Summary: Challenge 3 - Binary Search

+* Write a function called BinarySearch which takes in 2 parameters: a sorted array and the search key.

+## Challenge Description:

+* This challenge builds on existing knowledge about arrays in C#, and adds to it with sorting and search.

+## Approach & Efficiency
+* I used knowledge I had previously about how to sort an array, and practiced new knowledge using a search key.

+## Solution
+I didn't have a whiteboard solution for this one.

 ## Challenge Summary: Challenge 5 - Linked Lists
 * Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node.